-This document is available for free in other languages.
+UnitedHealthcare provides free services to help you communicate with us such as letters in other languages, Braille, large print, audio, or you can ask for an interpreter.
 Please contact our member services number at 1-866-616-8308, ext.
-1, for additional information.
-(TTY users should call 711).
+1, for additional information (TTY users should call 711).
 Hours are 8 a.m. - 8 p.m. local time, 7 days a week.